FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 Multiple allowed   * \"repository\" is required, and \"readme\"-type is highly recommended.

-A Uniform Resource Locator for the package\'s website, bug tracker, source repository, zip download link, readme file, or documentation (as specified by the \"type\" attribute \-- see below).
+A Uniform Resource Locator for the package\'s website, bug tracker, source repository, zip download link, readme file, or documentation (as specified by the \"type\" attribute, see below).

 When specifying the \"readme\" type, a direct link to a rendered version of the README should be provided.
 For example, on GitHub, this is a \"blob\"-type link such as \"<https   *//github.com/FreeCAD/FreeCAD-addons/blob/master/README.md>\", or on a GitLab instance, \"<https   *//gitlab.com/opensimproject/cfdof/-/blob/master/README.md>\" (note the slightly different URL format between the two).